 Staying active and keeping well

-During this period of social distancing, self-isolation and lockdown, it is important to keep active and look after your mental wellbeing.
-We know this can feel hard in the circumstances, so here we will gather tips and resources that will help you get some exercise, look after your fitness and encourage positive mental health.
+It is important to keep active and look after your mental wellbeing, particularly during this time of national uncertainty and worries caused by the pandemic.
+Here we will gather tips and resources that will help you get some exercise, look after your fitness and encourage positive mental health.

 - Sport England have launched #stayinworkout with a website full of links and ideas for exercising at home and outside.
 View their site here.

 - Cosmic Yoga is another Youtube channel popular with children and families teaching yoga in an enjoyable manner.